gagneurlab/ALS-kaggle/README.md

 *[2] University of California, Irvine*

 Amyotrophic Lateral Sclerosis (ALS) is a neurodegenerative disease for which evidence of molecular causes are not yet well understood.
 Genome-wide association studies and other case-control approaches have tried to identify genes that could possibly be involved in the development and progression of the disease.
-However, for most cases, the genetic causes remain a mystery.
+However, for most cases the genetic causes remain a mystery.

 We focus on Task 1 of the End ALS kaggle challenge, asking whether there are one or more pathways that could contribute to ALS.